The itinerary for this safari in South Africa combines the best of bustling Cape Town with the wildlife-rich South African… Read more

 Did you know that the term ‘Big 5’ was coined by Africa’s legendary hunters?
 They may have been the mortal… Read more

 This safari begins in a chic residential area of Johannesburg.
 Two days later you are refreshed and ready to meet… Read more

-Begin your African adventure in Cape Town at the foot of Table Mountain.
-After a couple of days discovering all… Read more
+Begin your African adventure in Victoria Falls where you can enjoy a couple of days on the banks of the… Read more

 Stay in Africa’s most luxurious properties as we take you from South Africa north to wild Zambia and Botswana, then east to the… Read more